strapi/rfcs/rfcs/xxx-v4-query-engine.md

 ## Query Builder

-When in need fore more control over the queries than with the Query API you can use the underlying query builder.
+When you need more control than what the Query API providers, you can use the underlying query builder.

 > The API will specified at a later time